jaalto/project--restricted-shell-rbash/README.rst

 MENU BASED SHELL
 ================

-A popular Perl based menu shell is available at
-<http://freecode.com/projects/pshell> which also may interest you.

 The implementation presented here does not require Perl and additional modules, just plain POSIX shell ``/bin/sh``.